Dipson-bot/Ishara-Setu/README.md

    - All model files with `.h5` extension (e.g., `best_model.h5`, `finalNsl.h5`, etc.)
    - Pickle files (`*.pkl`)
    - Database file `gesture_db1.db` located in `6.
 UI/` folder

-2. **Place Files Correctly**:
-   After downloading, place these files and folders in the root directory of the project, maintaining the same folder structure.
+2. **Place Files Correctly**:After downloading, place these files and folders in the root directory of the project, maintaining the same folder structure.

-3. **Generate Missing Files (Optional)**:
-   If you prefer not to download some files, you can generate them by running the respective scripts:
+3. **Generate Missing Files (Optional)**:If you prefer not to download some files, you can generate them by running the respective scripts:

    - Use scripts in `3.
 Images To Pickle/` to generate pickle files.
    - Use scripts in `4.
 ML Codes/` to train models and generate `.h5` files.
    - Create or set up the database file as needed for the UI.
 4. **Install Dependencies**:
    Install the required Python packages listed in `requirement.txt`.

 Following these steps will help you set up the project environment and run the project without issues.